SparkPost/support-docs/articles/tech-resources/deprecated-extended-error-codes.md

+---
 title: Deprecation of API Extended Error Codes
-description: Details of SparkPost error codes
+description: Details on the deprecation of extended API error codes.
+---

 # Deprecation of API Extended Error Codes

- Post January 12th, 2019, SparkPost will no longer return an [extended error code](https://www.sparkpost.com/docs/tech-resources/extended-error-codes/) during for an **HTTP** response.
-This document outlines the deprecation of the extended erroor codes for API responsed in SparkPost.
-The reasoning behind this is to standardize our API reponses to provide a more coherent customer experience.
-This does not effect extended error codes that are returned via message events in the case of out of band errors.
+ Post January 12th, 2019, SparkPost will no longer return an [extended error code](https://www.sparkpost.com/docs/tech-resources/extended-error-codes/) in API responses.
+The reasoning behind this is to standardize our API reponses to provide a more coherent API experience.
+This does not affect extended error codes that are returned via message events in the case of out of band errors.

 As a general rule, all current error codes will be updated in the following manner:
+1. The `code` field will no longer be returned.
-1. The description field will be moved to the message field with the additional changes
+2. The `description` field will be moved to the message field with the additional changes
     * JSON parsing errors will be returned as:
         > `Request body parsing failed [Attached error message: %error%]`
     * Exists errors will be generic across the following APIs and will return: